Unique Microbe Analysis

 Although it was more difficult to find information on how this microbe is linked to peaches than to fermented foods, I did find a couple of articles suggesting that it is present in these fruits.
 Authors of one article reported that they acquired one of the strains of G. oxydans that they used in their study from a Japanese peach.

 This microbe is known for its incomplete oxidation of sugars, alcohols, and acids.
 Glucose oxidation, sorbitol oxidation, and glycerol oxidation by G. oxydans have all been studied.
 If this process is something you are interested in learning more about, this link provides a lot of detailed information about G. oxydans' physiology and role in vinegar and fermented beverages.
+The genome of G. oxydans has been sequenced.
+You can find information about its complete genome sequence here.

 This source mentions the investigation of four fundamental genes of G. oxydans.
 The glk1 gene encodes glucokinase, the sgdh gene encodes soluble glucose dehydrogenase, and the galp1 and galp2 genes encode galactose-proton symporter.
 Deletions of these genes were performed in an attempt to determine their involvement in glucose metabolism and transport.
 In another study, researchers were attempting to generate strains with improved growth yield on glucose.
 They created strains with a deletion of the mgdH gene, the gene for glucose dehydrogenase.